Senate Democrats file bill to allow DACA, TPS holders to work in Congress

 Durbin joined with Sen. Lindsey Graham (R-S.C.), for instance, to once again introduce the Dream Act, which would allow Dreamers to apply for conditional permanent residency.

 “I look forward to talking with my Republican colleagues to get them to understand and get their support, why it is beneficial to have our Dreamers, TPS recipients who can legally work in this country working in our offices as well.
-There’s a way that we can do it that benefits this country really long term and so I’m looking forward to having those conversations,” said Cortez Masto.
+There’s a way that we can do it that benefits this country really long term, and so I’m looking forward to having those conversations,” Cortez Masto said.

 But Cortez Masto added that politics could get in the way of bipartisanship.